Py-Contributors/awesomeScripts/README.md

 - [x] Create an issue for making any changes to code.
 When the issue is approved you can make changes.
 - [x] Pull latest change from upstream branch before starting the changing of code.
-- [x] Add your file in a properly named directory (lowercase) with a README.md in it.
-Add requirements.txt if needed.
+- [x] Add your file in a properly named directory (lowercase)
 - [x] Use Flake8 locally for linting Python Code.
 (We have linting checks so if your code fails it we will not merge the PR.)
   - `pip install flake8`
-- [x] add pytest/unittest if possible
+- [x] Add pytest/unittest if possible
+- [x] Add README.md for your script instructions to run the script with required dependencies.
+- [x] Script should be in plugin format. (if possible, it will be great)

 ## Show instructions